marcuscaisey/olddirs.nvim/README.md

 ### Telescope

-To use the olddirs picker, you must load the Telescope extension:
+To use the olddirs.nvim Telescope picker, you must load the extension:

 ```lua
 telescope.load_extension('olddirs')